kylejohnston/memex/README.md

 # memex
 A simple PHP application that reads all images from a directory and displays them on a page.
 Images are displayed in a simple grid layout using CSS grid.
-Features a [https://codepen.io/gschier/pen/HCoqh](pure CSS lightbox) and lazy loading with [https://github.com/aFarkas/lazysizes](lazysize.js).
+Features a [pure CSS lightbox](https://codepen.io/gschier/pen/HCoqh) and lazy loading with [lazysize.js](https://github.com/aFarkas/lazysizes).

 I'm using this as my personal [morgue file](https://en.wikipedia.org/wiki/Morgue_file) or flat file – kind of a self-hosted Pinterest that I use for design inspiration.